m4salah/dlog/docs/Hello world extension.md

 * Creating a new extension
 * Creating a custom installation that loads the core and your extension
-* Using xlog public API to manipulate the page before processing
+* Using dlog public API to manipulate the page before processing

 # What are we creating

-We will create a new Xlog extension that adds "Hello World!" before the page text.
+We will create a new dlog extension that adds "Hello World!" before the page text.

 # Creating an extension

-Xlog extensions are Go modules (check extensions for more details).
+dlog extensions are Go modules (check extensions for more details).
 So make sure Go toolchain is installed on your system.

 First create an empty directory and initialize a new go module in it